MilanFatschel/AdvancedLaneFinding/README.md

 #### 1. Futher Challenges

-The main issue with this code at the moment is that it can not handle changes in lane colors very well.
+The main issue with this code at the moment is that it cannot handle changes in lane colors very well.
 We see this in the more challenging videos where there is an abundant amount of shadows and change in brightness.The filters are set to relatively tight lane color constraints using the s channel.
 In order to impove this other channels or filtering